 Throughout treatment, our patients enjoy a personal relationship with the physician in charge of their care as well as the other Fertility Center physicians on their team.
 At your first appointment, we review your medical history, discuss the most appropriate treatment options and develop your personalized treatment plan.

 Our doctors work tirelessly to create a plan that works for each patient.
 Our consultations are thorough, direct and designed to help patients make the best decision for their individual situations.
-We recognize that not every patient will choose to use our services, but we aim to provide all the information necessary to make an informed decision.
+We aim to provide all the information necessary to make an informed decision.

 All of our work is done in one self-contained suite.
 When necessary, we can call on the expertise of other physicians—urologists, embryologists, obstetricians/gynecologists and others—throughout Mass General.